plone/training/docs/migrations/migrate-to-plone.md

 }]
 ```

-For all other imports the forms where you can upload json-files contain examples for expected json-data.
+For all other imports, the forms where you can upload JSON files contain examples for expected JSON data.